 When do the teacher home visits take place?

 Most schools try to schedule the visits for the summer before your child is due to start school.
 But sometimes, they'll happen in September, shortly before or after the school term starts.

 If your child's school has a home-visit policy, you will be sent a letter about it.
 The letter will probably suggest a date and time for the visit and ask you to fill in and return a reply slip, either confirming the date and time or asking to reschedule.
-If you really don't want the teacher coming to your home – or, for whatever reason – it's just not possible or practical, you should be able to request a meeting at the school instead.
+If you really don't want the teacher coming to your home or, for whatever reason, it's just not possible or practical, you should be able to request a video meeting or a meeting at the school instead.

 What's the point of teacher home visits?